Jean-Poul/Data-Science-Exam-Project/README.md

-# The medias influence on the stock market
+# The Medias Influence on the Stock Market

 ## Group Members